mshumko/microburst_detection/README.md

 - Signal to background (Blum et al., 2015; Greeley et al., 2019)

 All three methods involve some sort of count or standard deviation threshold and must be tuned to your data.

+After I thought about it for a minute, the Paul O'Brien's burst parameter and the signal to background methods are similar if not identical.
+The only difference is over how much time you average over to estimate your background.

 # Dependencies:
 Easiest method to install the numpy and pandas depedencies is with pip and